 The Daniel Barnett Arts Foundation aims to raise money in order to inspire individuals to be creative by providing workshops, fundraising events and support to people who may need help due to an illness or challenge in their life.

 Since 2015 we have been working in partnership with the Cancer Trust Hospitals across Yorkshire to deliver art workshops to young people and their families who have been affected by cancer.
 Our aim is for these workshops to give focus and purpose to each individual taking part and allow them to freely express themselves in a fun, safe environment.

-Having worked in Accounting for over six years and recently completing her AAT Professional Diploma in Accounting (Level 4) she is currently working towards MAAT status.
+Having worked in Accounting for over six years and working to complete her AAT Professional Diploma in Accounting (Level 4) she is also currently working towards MAAT status.